ssl-hep/ServiceX/helm/docs/development/architecture.md

 ## Error handling

 There are several distinct kinds of errors:

-* user request is not correct
+* User request is not correct
-* data is inaccessible
+* Data is inaccessible
-* servicex internal issue
+* Internal ServiceX issue
-* timeouts
+* Timeouts

 ## Logging
 Output messages from the transformers are sent back to the flask app and persisted